Kathleen Freeman: Early life

 Freeman was born on February 17, 1923 in Chicago, to Jessica Dixon, a soprano known as "The Overseas Girl" at the end of World War I, and Frank Freeman, known as "The Minstrel Man".
 Dixon entertained American troops in England, France, and post-war Germany, while Freeman headed Freeman's Forty Musical Minstrels in 1918.
 The couple married in 1922.

 Freeman began her career at age 2, dancing in her parents' vaudeville act, Dixon and Freeman.
 She reported that eventually she "got caught" at around age 10, and then began attending school.

 Freeman attended the University of California at Los Angeles, majored in music to be a classical pianist, "got in a play and got a laugh".

 Career

 Stage

 After college, Freeman joined the Circle Players on Santa Monica Boulevard.

-"I became part of a theater group that came from ULCA, the Circle Players, which got to be at one point fairly internationally famous.
+"I became part of a theater group that came from UCLA, the Circle Players, which got to be at one point fairly internationally famous.
 And then we split off from that and started our own, Player's Ring and Gallery Theater." - Kathleen FreemanLater in life she appeared in national tours of Deathtrap, Annie (as Miss Hannigan) and Woman of the Year with Lauren Bacall.
-She made her Broadway debut on October 26, 2000, in The Full Monty.
-For her role as Jeannette Burmeister, the company's pianist, she was nominated for a 2001 Tony Award and won a Theatre World Award, which is usually awarded to younger performers.
+She appeared on Broadway in The Full Monty.
+For her role as Jeannette Burmeister, the company's pianist, she was nominated for a 2001 Tony Award and won a Theatre World Award, which is usually given to younger performers.
 She died five days after giving her final performance in the show.